 Taxes – the bane of every small business and freelancer out there trying to make ends meet.
 If it’s not quarterly estimated tax time then it’s annual tax time, and don’t even get us started on sales tax if you sell physical products.
+Here we have tips on tax planning and preparation for freelancers to make it easier for them.

 Most small business owners understand that business expenses equal deductions in your tax bill.
 While you can’t entirely get out of paying your taxes you can certainly help lower how much you owe to the government.
 The more deductions you take the better off you’ll be.